juliasavritskaya/Installation-instruction/README.md

   - Enter javac FileName.java (e.g. javac Task1.java or javac by\savritskaya\task1\Task1.java if file is in some package) .

  If everything is right, file with .class extension should appear in the same directory.

- If everything is not right - use Google.I know you're smart enough.
+ If everything is not right - use Google.
+I know you're smart enough.

  4.2
  Enter java FileName in command line (e.g. java Task1 or java by.savritskaya.task1.Task1)